Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 power levels still far above him, reinforcing his ambition.
 Shaking off the encounter, he refocused entirely on the hunt.

-After approximately seven hours of continuous, focused effort across Floors 2 and 3, Isaiah finally secured the * *twentieth Kobold fur**, completing the quest objective.
+After approximately seven hours of continuous, focused effort across Floors 2 and 3, Isaiah finally secured the twentieth Kobold fur, completing the quest objective.
 Exhaustion was setting in, a deep ache in his muscles despite his improved Endurance, but satisfaction was immense.
 He had also collected a substantial number of Kobold and Goblin magic stones.
 Deciding his work for the day was done, he began the ascent back towards the surface.
 Emerging from Babel's base into the late afternoon light (around 2:00-3:00 PM), Isaiah headed straight for the nearby